irwinwei73/irwinwei.github.io/README.md

 <br>
 #### Project 3: Classifying Text according to their Sub-Reddits
 ##### *Web Scraping | Natural Language Processing | Classification |<a href="https://www.github.com/irwinwei73/GA-DSI-Project-03" target="_blank">> Link to project repository</a>*
 The objective was to build an NLP model to analyze the posts from 2 sub-reddits and determine which sub-reddit a given post belonged to.
-The sub-reddits selected were "Tales from the Customer" and "Tales from your Server".<br>
+The sub-reddits selected were "Tales from the Customer" and "Tales from your Server".<br><br>
 Approximately 1,000 posts were scraped from each Sub-Reddit.

 <br>